 The parish in Okonin was probably founded by the Teutonic Knights in 1325.
 The church was built in the middle XIV century.
 During the First Swedish War in 1626-1629, the church was destroyed.
 It was rebuilt around 1640 thanks to the foundation of Jan Działyński, the starost of Pokrzywno.
 The present call of St. Cosma and Damian only became established in the 17th century.
 During the works in 1841, the tower was raised, and in the years 1911-1913 a thorough renovation of the temple was carried out, adding a new sacristy and partly revealing the gothic polychrome.
 Subsequent conservation works were carried out at the temple in 1990-1996.

-The window openings of the church with ogival top section were mostly enlarged in early modern times.
-The eastern and western gables were raised in the 17th century.
-The interior was originally covered with gothic wall paintings.
-In the fourth quarter of the fourteenth century, they covered the eastern, northern and southern walls.
-They were placed on the western wall at the beginning of the 15th century.
+The interior of the church was originally covered with Gothic wall paintings.
+In the fourth quarter of the fourteenth century, the eastern, northern and southern walls were covered with them.
+At the beginning of the 15th century it were placed on the western wall.

 Mroczko T., Architektura gotycka na ziemi chełmińskiej, Warszawa 1980.